 Gardening isn’t just fun to do, it also carries a multitude of benefits.
 Whether you are passionate about flowers, plants, or trees, maintaining a garden can be extremely rewarding.
 Learning about seasonal gardening will help you keep up with the changes of the seasons.

-Achieve season-long color in your garden with these tips from Southern Botanical, your Dallas landscaping experts.
+Achieve season-long color in your garden with these tips from Southern Botanical, your Dallas landscaping services comapny.

 - Stagger the blooming seasons

 This is the first thing that you should take into consideration.
 It’s best to use perennials for a longer-lasting, cost-effective, and stronger garden.
 Instead of getting a wide variety of exotic or popular spring blooms like crocuses, snowdrops, hyacinths, tulips, and daffodils, plan out a variety of plants that will cover greater spans of time and flower different seasons.
 Don’t hesitate to get the help of a landscape professional.

 The aim here is to have a different plant strutting its own stuff as soon as one plant is done putting on a show.
 You can start by researching the best plants in your area.
 A “staggered” strategy will ensure that your garden does not end up with an overabundance of performers during summer while considering your fall and winter display.
 One great trick would be to plant at intervals so that fresh plants can replace mature ones.

 - Consider your range

 You need not stick with herbaceous plants.
 Trees, shrubs, and grasses can also help!
 For example, rose bushes bloom throughout the summer, while the forsythia shrub has delicate yellows on its branches during springtime.